Notts / London

-Your surgeon and Patient Coordinator will explain the risks and complications that can arise from having a breast enlargement and it is important that you ask as many questions as possible to make sure you are fully informed.
+Your surgeon and Patient Coordinator will explain the risks and complications that can arise from having your breast enlarged and it is important that you ask as many questions as possible to make sure you are fully informed.
 The consultation will also include an examination where the surgeon will need to assess your breasts to be able to advise if you are suitable for the procedure.
 They will then be able to confirm what implants you will need to give you the results you are hoping to achieve.

 Once you are happy with all the information that you have been provided with, we can then begin to plan your procedure.